HappylabWien/OctoPrint-Fabman/README.md

 ### Install the adapted OctoPi image on the SD card

-I’ve made an image to get it up and running easily.
 As soon as I find time I’ll write a more detailed documentation.
 You can [download the image] - *(link to image coming soon)* (zip-file, ca. 7 GB) and flash it on an SD card.
 Therefore, ***follow the instructions 1. to 5. in Section “Setting up OctoPi” [here](https://octoprint.org/download/)***.
 Use the image mentioned above instead of the image provided on the OctoPi website.

 ### Configure your installation